1966 Silver Australian Uniface Obverse Pattern Dollar

 Strong Local Support

 The history of the Bank of Australasia in West Australia has two chapters - the first runs between 1841 and 1846, when a branch was established in Perth.
-Mick Vort Ronald's research indicated that there was "strong local support" for the Western...read more
+Mick Vort Ronald's research indicated that there...read more

 Although this incredibly important Australian coin has appeared at auction twice in the past 18 months, in my opinion collectors don’t yet fully appreciate just how historically important and rare it is.